AdarshKumar712/PPLM.jl/docs/src/bow.md

 when they say these, to the authorities, and then have the Canadian people deal with, and to them be more involved in the process itself and their work ethics should really be to"
 ```

+**Note**: For different topics, you may need to tune some hyperparameters like `stepsize`, `fusion_gm_scale` etc. to get some really interesting results.
+Will add more details on it later.
+Also note that in first iteration, it usually takes more time to evaluate the gradients but becomes fast in consecutive passes.